“Our doubts are traitors, and make us lose the good we oft might win, by fearing to attempt.”

-And it it usually don't work that well anyway since the best laid plans often start to fall apart a bit or need some change when they are confronted with reality.
+And it it usually don't work that well anyway since the best laid plans often start to fall apart a bit or need some change when they are confronted with reality and the present moment.

 So do a bit of rough planning and then start your journey.

 And remember that you can always course-correct along the way towards what you want.
 Empowered by the new knowledge, experience and feedback you will get as you keep going on that path.